The frog model on Galton-Watson trees: Comparing measures on the space of trees

-\begin{proof} It will suffice to show that there exists $C\in(1,\infty)$ such that, for any $n\geq 1$ and any event $A$ in the space of rooted trees for which ${\sf GW}(A)>0$, we have Letting $\hat{v}$ represent the first level $n$ vertex hit by simple random walk (starting at the root) on the random tree ${\bf T}$ selected with respect to the measure ${\sf AGW}$, we observe that ${\bf T}(\hat{v})$ has distribution ${\sf GW}$.
-Hence, it follows that Combining this with the previous lemma, we now see that (where $C$ is the constant from Lemma \ref{lem:lljgyhi}).
+\begin{proof}[Proof of Lemma \ref{lem:lljgyhiyy}] It will suffice to show that there exists $C\in(1,\infty)$ such that, for any $n\geq 1$ and any event $A$ in the space of rooted trees for which ${\sf GW}(A)>0$, we have Letting $\hat{v}$ represent the first level $n$ vertex hit by simple random walk (starting at the root) on the random tree ${\bf T}$ selected with respect to the measure ${\sf AGW}$, we observe that ${\bf T}(\hat{v})$ has distribution ${\sf GW}$.
+Hence, it follows that Combining this with the previous lemma, we now see that

+(where $C$ is the constant from Lemma \ref{lem:lljgyhi}).
 Likewise, if we replace $C$ by $\frac{1}{C}$ then it follows from Lemma \ref{lem:lljgyhi} that the inequality in \eqref{1sbndjg} holds in the other direction.
 Hence, the proof is complete. \end{proof}